didn0t/PicoCGM/README.md

 # Disclaimer

-I am not a medical professioinal.  **Do not use for medical/dosing desicions.**
+I am not a medical professional.  **Do not use for medical/dosing desicions.**

 # Required Parts to Build